 Although For Myself Alone pays conspicuous homage to Jane Austen in style (the same time period, type of story, and language), it is an independent story rather than a sequel or direct tie-in.
 No prior knowledge of her novels is required to read and enjoy this one.
 I like to think this is the next story Jane Austen would have written, given the chance.
 And just for fun, I’ve borrowed lines from her books and hidden them throughout the novel for her fans to find.
-This book is now available here in paperback and Kindle, and here for Nook.
-Other e-book formats coming soon.
+This book is now available here in paperback and Kindle, here for Nook, and here as an audiobook!

 Set in Hampshire and Bath, For Myself Alone is the tale of Josephine Walker, a bright, independent, young woman whose quiet life is turned upside-down by an unexpected inheritance.
 With a tempting fortune of twenty thousand pounds, she’s suddenly the most popular girl in town.
 Yet Jo longs to be valued for who she is, not for her attractive bank balance.
 She cannot respect the men who pursue her for her money, and Arthur, the only one she does admire, is considered the rightful property of her best friend.
 Now, even the motives of her new fiance are suspect.
 Does Richard truly love her for herself alone?
 There’s only one sure (but extreme) way to find out … if Jo has the courage to take it.